 Open Excellence General Fund

-At Open Excellence, we fund independent research and innovative programs that revolutionize mental health.
+At Open Excellence, we fund independent research and innovative programs that transform mental health care.

 We recognize the value of medical and drug treatment, but we are informed by the fraught history of the impact that large donations and lobbying from the pharmaceutical industry has had on psychiatric research and practice.